Roblox/creator-docs/STYLE.md

 - "Can" is for optional actions or permission, "might" for possibility, "must" for requirements, and "should" for recommendations.
 Avoid "may."

-  - **WORSE**: You should accept the license agreement before you may make changes.
+  - **BAD**: You should accept the license agreement before you may make changes.
 You might also review the coding standards.
   - **BETTER**: You must accept the license agreement before you can make changes.
 You should also review the coding standards.

 - Avoid gender identifiers.
 Whenever possible, make subjects plural.